-9.32 When playing with 8-11 players the following commodities are added to the deck: Bone (1), Wax (2), Ceramics (3), Grain (4), Glass (5), Lead (6), Herbs (7), Obsidian (8), Amber (9), and one set of the minor calamities.
-Follow the steps as listed at 9.31 but also shuffling in one set of the minor calamities in with the major tradable calamities.

-9.33 When playing with 12-15 players the following cards are used and split up into two trade card sets - East and West.
-Set up each set as listed in 14.31 with following Trade cards being placed on in the Western set: Ochre, Clay (1) Iron, Papyrus (2), Fish, Fruit (3), Oil, Wool (4), Wine, Textiles (5), Tin, Copper (6), Resin, Incense (7), Marble, Gems (8), Gold, Ivory (9) along with one of each of the major (tradable and non-tradable) calamities.
-The following Trade cards being placed on in the Eastern set: Hides, Flax (1), Stone, Furs (2), Salt, Timber (3), Cotton, Sugar (4), Livestock, Lacquer (5), Bronze, Silver (6), Spices, Jade (7), Dye, Tea (8), Silk, Pearl (9) along with one of each of the major (tradable and non-tradable) calamities.
-The minor calamities are not used with 12-15 players.
-When counting out the stacks to seed the Tradable calamities the number of cards that should be counted is equal half the total number of players in the game (round down).

-9.34 When playing with 16-18 the trade stacks are split up as in 9.33 except all of the Commodity, Calamity and Minor Calamity cards are used.
-The following commodities are split between the east and west trade stacks and placed with the appropriate commodity stack: Bone (1), Wax (2), Ceramics (3), Grain (4), Glass (5), Lead (6), Herbs (7), Obsidian (8), Amber (9).

-9.4 Each player randomly draw one of the available civilizations to play, takes the set of playing pieces for that nation and places one token in any one of his nation's starting areas.
-Players may exchange civilizations if both players agree.

-9.5 Players place their succession markers on their nation's start arrow on the A.S.T. and their census markers on the Census Track.
+- 10.32 When playing with 8-11 players the following commodities are added to the deck: Bone (1), Wax (2), Ceramics (3), Grain (4), Glass (5), Lead (6), Herbs (7), Obsidian (8), Amber (9), and one set of the minor calamities.
+Follow the steps as listed at 10.31 but also shuffling one set of the minor calamities together with the major tradable calamities. - 10.33 When playing with 12-14 players the following cards are used and split up into two trade card blocks The East and The West.
+Set up each block as listed in 14.31 with following Trade cards being placed on in The West: Ochre, Clay (1) Iron, Papyri (2), Fish, Fruit (3), Oil, Wool (4), Wine, Textiles (5), Tin, Copper (6), Resin, Incense (7), Marble, Gemstones (8), Gold, Ivory (9) along with one of each of the major (tradable and non-tradable) calamities.
+The following trade cards being placed on in The East: Hides, Flax (1), Stone, Furs (2), Salt, Timber (3), Cotton, Sugar (4), Livestock, Lacquer (5), Bronze, Silver (6), Spice, Jade (7), Dye, Tea (8), Silk, Pearls (9) along with one of each of the major (tradable and non-tradable) calamities.
+The minor calamities are not used when playing with 12-15 players.
+When counting out cards prior to shuffling the commodities with the tradable major calamities the number of cards that should be counted is equal to the number of players in that trade card block. - 10.34 When playing with 15-18 players the trade stacks are split up as in 10.33 except that all of the commodity and calamity cards are used.
+The following commodities are split between The East and The West, and is placed with the appropriate commodity stack: Bone (1), Wax (2), Ceramics (3), Grain (4), Glass (5), Lead (6), Herbs (7), Obsidian (8), Amber (9).
+Also shuffle one set of the minor calamities together with each set of the major tradable calamities. - 10.4 Each player randomly draws one of the available civilizations to play and takes the player mat and set of playing pieces belonging to that civilization.
+Players may exchange civilizations if both players agree. - 10.5 All player then places one token in the starting area of his civilization, and places the remaining 54 tokens, as well as all nine cities and all four ships, in the stock area of the player mat.
+Starting areas are indicated on the map and listed in the Scenario Handbook.
+Players also place their succession marker on their civilization's start arrow on the A.S.T. and their census marker on the census track.
 Play may now begin.